ayrna/orca/doc/orca-tutorial-2.md

    -0.9630   -0.9493   -0.9312   -0.9969   -1.0528   -0.9400   -1.0753   -0.9589   -0.9230   -0.9160   -0.9969   -1.1435
 ```

+---

-***Exercise*** : compare all different activation functions for ELM trying to find the most appropriate one.
+***Exercise 4***: compare all different activation functions for ELM trying to find the most appropriate one.
 Check the source code of [ELMOP](../src/Algorithms/ELMOP.m) to understand the different functions.

+---

 The other neural network model is NNOP.
 In this case, a standard neural network is considered, training all its parameters (hidden and output weights).
 In the output layer, a standard sigmoidal function is used, and the mean squared error with respect to the ordered partition targets is used for gradient descent.
 The algorithm used for gradient descent is the iRProp+ algorithm.